glodyalex/HealthApp/README.md

 # HealthApp
-Here is an app about general heath
+Here is an app about general health